Municue

 Carried: 12 to 0

-#46Application for a Certificate of Appropriateness for a 147.4-square-foot front-lit individually mounted channel letters sign on the south-facing façade at 899 N Stemmons Fwy.
-Both staff and the SSDAC recommend approval.
+#46Application for a Certificate of Appropriateness for a 147.4-square-foot front-lit individually mounted channel letters sign on the southern façade (south elevation) of 899 N Stemmons Fwy, with both staff and the SSDAC recommending approval.

 Carried: 12 to 0

-#47Application for a Certificate of Appropriateness for a 147.4-square-foot front-lit individually mounted channel letters sign on the north-facing façade at 899 N Stemmons Fwy.
-Both staff and the SSDAC recommend approval.
+#47Application for a Certificate of Appropriateness for a 147.4-square-foot front-lit individually mounted channel letters sign on the northern façade (north elevation) of 899 N Stemmons Fwy, with both staff and the SSDAC recommending approval.

 Carried: 12 to 0

-#48Application for a Certificate of Appropriateness for a 76.6-square-foot LED illuminated flat attached sign on the east elevation at 1909 Bryan St. Both staff and the SSDAC recommend approval.
+#48A Certificate of Appropriateness application by Francisco Silva of Silva Signs & Service for a 76.6-square-foot LED illuminated flat attached sign at 1909 Bryan St (East Elevation), with both staff and SSDAC recommending approval.

 Carried: 12 to 0

-#49Application for a Certificate of Appropriateness for an 80-square-foot LED illuminated flat attached sign on the southwest elevation at 2717 Howell St. Both staff and the SSDAC recommend approval.
+#49A Certificate of Appropriateness application by David Brown of ASI Signage Innovations for an 80-square-foot LED illuminated flat attached sign at 2717 Howell St (Southwest Elevation), with both staff and SSDAC recommending approval.

 Carried: 12 to 0

-#50Application for a Certificate of Appropriateness for a 33.6-square-foot combination of non-illuminated flat attached signs on the west (North Houston Street) façade at 501 Elm St, Suite 100.
-Both staff and the SSDAC recommend approval.
+#50A Certificate of Appropriateness application by Polo Padilla of Fusion AE for a 33.6-square-foot combination of non-illuminated flat attached signs on the North Houston Street façade at 501 Elm St, Suite 100 (West Elevation), with both staff and SSDAC recommending approval.

 Carried: 12 to 0

-#51Application for a Certificate of Appropriateness for a 5-square-foot non-illuminated flat attached sign on the Elm Street (south) façade at 501 Elm St, Suite 100.
-Both staff and SSDAC recommend approval.
+#51A Certificate of Appropriateness application by Polo Padilla of Fusion AE for a 5-square-foot non-illuminated flat attached sign on the Elm Street façade at 501 Elm St, Suite 100 (South Elevation), with both staff and SSDAC recommending approval.

 Carried: 12 to 0

-#52Application for a Certificate of Appropriateness for a 6.8-square-foot combination of non-illuminated flat attached signs on both the North Houston Street (west) and Elm Street (south) façades at 501 Elm St, Suite 100.
+#52Application for a Certificate of Appropriateness to install a 6.8-square-foot combination of non-illuminated flat attached signs on the North Houston Street and Elm Street façades at 501 Elm St, Suite 100.
 Both staff and SSDAC recommend approval.

 Carried: 12 to 0

-#53Application for a Certificate of Appropriateness for a 53.4-square-foot combination of non-illuminated canopy signs on the Elm Street (south) façade at 501 Elm St, Suite 100.
+#53Application for a Certificate of Appropriateness to install a 53.4-square-foot combination of non-illuminated canopy signs on the Elm Street façade at 501 Elm St, Suite 100.
 Both staff and SSDAC recommend approval.

 Carried: 12 to 0